Slevinski/slevinski.github.io/series/formal-signwriting/entries/grammar-of-formal-signwriting/technical-notes.md

 Those four are enough to state the difference between a fragment and a full sign.

-## II.
-Grammar and search are related, but distinct
+## Grammar and search are related, but distinct

 Grammar answers whether text is well formed.